Marcus Brooks

 Marcus Brooks is a fictional character on the FX Network television series The Bear.
-Created by Christopher Storer and played by Lionel Boyce since the show's premiere in 2022, Marcus was the bread baker at the Original Beef of Chicagoland sandwich shop under owner Mikey Berzatto (Jon Bernthal).
+Created by Christopher Storer and played by Lionel Boyce, Marcus was the bread baker at the Original Beef of Chicagoland sandwich shop under owner Mikey Berzatto (Jon Bernthal).
 After Mikey's death, his brother Carmy Berzatto (Jeremy Allen White) took over the restaurant and encouraged Marcus' interest in pastry.

 Biography

 Marcus is a beloved and essential figure at the Berzatto family restaurants.
-New owner Carmy, in company with his culinary soulmate Sydney Adamu (Ayo Edebiri), is dedicated to nurturing the staff he inherited from his brother; according to one critic, "It isn't a coincidence that Carmy's biological family is portrayed as an acidic, toxic hindrance to his career, and that the [family] he's created for his team—via his network of chefs—is the literal opposite."
+New owner Carmy, in company with Sydney Adamu (Ayo Edebiri), is dedicated to nurturing the staff he inherited from his brother; according to one critic, "It isn't a coincidence that Carmy's biological family is portrayed as an acidic, toxic hindrance to his career, and that the [family] he's created for his team—via his network of chefs—is the literal opposite."
 This impulse to nurture working-class staffers like Marcus, Tina, and Richie and invest in training them in specialized skills distinguishes Carmy and Syd from their more capitalistic or corporatized restaurant executive peers; "The owners and managers (good ones at least) are positive forces of change in their employees lives.
 The more a business feels safe and familiar, the better chance it has at success."
 Marcus played NCAA Division III college football, his position was outside linebacker.
+(Boyce played the same position for El Camino College in Torrance, California.)

 After college he worked at a phone company and then at McDonald's before looking for a new job when his mom got sick.
 He was hired by Mikey Berzatto at the Beef, where Marcus had previously been a customer.
+He tells Luca in season 2 that he's been a cook for about a year and a half, meaning he started at McDonald's and/or the Beef the summer or fall before Mikey's February 2022 suicide.
+Originally tasked with baking the French rolls for the Italian beef sandwiches, over the course of season 1 he becomes fascinated with donuts and begins to study pastry; his notes on donuts include references to "Dominique Ansel's cronut, but also hints at creations from Pierre Hermé and Christina Tosi."